HFAnalyticsLab/Diabetes_healthcare_use/README.md

 * '09_descriptives_clinical.R' - creates table with baseline study population descriptives (table 1), based on scripts 2-8

+4. analysis and modelling scripts (**healthcare utilisation**, to be used in this order):
 * '10_GPappointments.R' - cleans and counts GP appointments per patient
 * '11_Outpatient.R' - cleans and counts outpatient appointments
-* '12_hospital_admissions.R' - cleans and counts hospital admissions
+* '12_hospital_admissions.R' - cleans and counts emergency hospital admissions
 * '13_prescriptions.R'- cleans and counts prescriptions
+* '14_AEattendances.R' - cleans and counts unplanned A&E attendances
-* '14_descriptives_utilisation.R' - creates descriptives analyses of healthcare utilisation, based on scripts 10-13
+* '15_descriptives_utilisation.R' -  creates descriptives analyses of healthcare utilisation, based on scripts 10-14
+* '16_utilisation_modelling_prep.R' - tests fit of negative binomial distribution, prepares data for negative binomial models, tests different modelling packages
+* '17_utilisation_modelling.R' - creates models for primary care consultations, outpatient attendances and A&E attendances for people with T2DM and saves the output

+4. analysis and modelling scripts (**health outcomes**):
+* '18_outcome_modelling.R' -creates Cox proportional hazard models for the risk of emergency hospital admissions and all-cause mortality for people with T2DM and saves the output

 The 'SAS' folder contains scripts that generates flags for each of the conditions in the [Cambridge multimorbidity